 - Personal information (e.g., addresses, telephone numbers, and names of family members);

 - Confidential medical or financial information;

 - Information prohibited by federal law;

-- Information whose disclosure would create a danger to an officer’s safety; and,
+- Information the disclosure of which would create a danger to an officer’s safety; and,

 - Information where the public interest served by not disclosing it outweighs the public interest served by disclosing it.5

 Senate Bill 1421 does not provide for the full disclosure of all records within an officer’s personnel file.
 Public inspection is only available for the four types of records specifically listed in the bill (please see 2.1 above).